-A: For just a few snacks at the pool’s Snack Shack (visited 1-3 times/week) $3-$7 is sufficient.
-If they want to purchase a t-shirt/sweatshirt or other Camp Hebron memorabilia, here’s a sneak peak at our Gift Shop.
-Please note campers will go visit a smaller, less-stocked Camp Store during the week but you can visit the larger Gift Shop on Sunday afternoons or Friday evenings after the Closing Program.
+A: For just a few snacks at the pool’s Snack Shack $3-$7 is sufficient.
+The Snack Shack is visited approximately 1-3 times each week.
+If campers want to purchase a t-shirt, sweatshirt or other Camp Hebron memorabilia, $15-$30 would be appropriate.
+Here’s a sneak peak at our Gift Shop.

 Q: What happens to leftover Store Account Money?

 A: Any remaining store card amount will automatically donated to Camp Hebron the Saturday after their week is over, unless you’ve elected to have that money refunded to your account.
 To have you store card money refunded, please, email the Program Director (firstname.lastname@example.org) with the title “Store Card Refund.”

 Q. How do I add money to the store card?